AgacheAndrei/Severin-Bumbaru-2nd-place-educational-game-towerdefense/README.md

 ### **!
 48 hours to resolve this problem !**
 ### THE GAME IS NOT COMPLETE - because the time was short and we tried to deliver as much as possible
 #### I think not all the files where uploaded, some github magic happened
+#### The "_game_exe_file" folder is not from the unity project, inside is the data from the unity export to .exe file for windows platform
+#### If bugs occurs you can move it to a different location
 ## Scores 💯
 <pre>
 Sounds: (10 points) 🔊